Airport slots main sticking point in Rome/EU talks on Alitalia - sources

 By Francesca Landini, Angelo Amante and Giuseppe Fonte

-MILAN, March 26 (Reuters) - Talks between the European Union and Italy on a restructuring plan for Alitalia face a stumbling block as the European Commission demands the carrier give up a significant number of airport slots, three sources close to the matter said.
+MILAN, March 26 (Reuters) - Talks between the EU and Italy on a restructuring plan for Alitalia face a stumbling block as the European Commission demands the carrier give up a significant number of airport slots, three sources close to the matter said.

 Brussels and Rome have been in talks since the beginning of this year over Italy's plan to restructure the ailing airline through the launch of a new, state-owned company called ITA.